dy/spect/README.md

 ### An application

-Events provided by `on` effect, decoupling callbacks from markup and enabling event delegation.
+Events are provided by `on` effect, decoupling callbacks from markup and enabling event delegation.
+They can be used along with direct `on*` attributes.

 ```js
 import { $, html, state, on } from 'spect'